xathras/spree-google-merchant/README.markdown

 4. Set preferences in spree admin panel (/admin/google_base_settings) for the feed title, public domain, feed description, ftp login and password.
 FTP login is not required - you may schedule upload from the public directory.

-5. Issue the command 'rake spree_google_base:generate' to generate feed.
+5. Issue the command `bundle exec rake spree_google_base:generate_and_transfer` to generate feed.
 Verify feed exists (YOUR_APP_ROOT/public/google_base.xml).

+If you receive an error `501 Syntax error in parameters or arguments`, the FTP server is angry at you for not configuring your username\password correctly.

 ADVANCED CONFIGURATION
 ------------